Vaccination Policy

 - If a blood test is positive or PPD result is 10mm or greater, a chest x-ray (result in English) is required

-- All International Students on Visas are required to have a Tuberculosis blood test (QuantiFeron Gold or T-spot) performed in the U.S. within 6 months of entering McDaniel.
+- ***All International Students on Visas*** are required to have a Tuberculosis blood test (QuantiFeron Gold or T-spot) performed in the 6 months prior to their arrival in the U.S. for enrollment in McDaniel College.

 Recommended Immunizations